NatachaRuchaud/ASePPI/README.md

 For example, do:
 decode_demo_nat('grandma', 0, 0) to have the protected version
 decode_demo_nat('grandma', 1, 123) to reverse the process and almost obtain the original video

+The decompressed videos are saved in the folder "Videos_Resultats/".